-It’s Easter holiday time here in Angus, which means two weeks off school and lots of fun to be had.
+It’s holiday time here in Angus, which means time off school and lots of fun to be had.

 To help you plan time with the family, we’ve pulled together some of our favourite places to visit on a day out with the kids in Angus, grouped by area.

 Download the free Visit Angus app from Apple and Google Play and explore 80 stops where you can experience fun interactive experiences throughout Angus.

 There’s lots to see and do in the pretty coastal town of Arbroath.
 Don’t miss a visit to the fantastic West Links Park on the beachfront which has a fantastic range of play equipment and a brand-new crazy golf course.

 Also at West Links you’ll find Jumping Joeys soft play centre and Chalmers Filmhouse, perfect for rainy day entertainment.

 Take a walk along the road to the picturesque Arbroath Harbour where you can watch the fishing boats depart and arrive.
 There’s lots of shops around the harbour too where you can enjoy fresh fish and chips or an ice cream.

 You’ll also pass the Signal Tower Museum on your way – well worth a visit to find out all about the Bell Rock Lighthouse and learn about pirate Ralph the Rover.
 The fantastic exhibitions at the museum include audio-visual elements with quizzes and games for children.

 The Webster Memorial Theatre in the town centre has a great range of performances all year round – take a look at what’s on during your visit.

 Don’t miss a visit to Caledonian Railway whilst in Brechin.
 This heritage railway, run by volunteers, regularly run steam trains on a short track from Brechin to Bridge of Dun through the stunning countryside, and there are regular events throughout the year including a Day Out with Thomas.